 When adding transformers, you can also define the

 Note that the key used for transformers must be

 n is a sequential number.

-If the transformer name is not specified, Mule automatically generates the name as JMSMessageToXXX where XXX is the return class name, such as JMSMessageToString.
+If the transformer name is not specified, Mule will automatically generate the name as JMSMessageToXXX where XXX is the return class name, such as JMSMessageToString.
 If no

 returnClass is specified, the default value in the transformer is used.